HelenHelene/eportfolio/SSD/SSD_main.md

 # Module 6 Secure Software Development

-In this module, we explore xxx
+In this module, we examine the security risks tied to programming languages through design and architecture strategies, programming paradigms, testing, and the role of operating systems and libraries in development.
+We also focus on distributed systems, APIs, and emerging trends, all within the framework of the secure software development life cycle.

+Throughout the module, we will strengthen our understanding of abstraction, secure development methodologies, and the skills needed for effective analysis, design, construction, and testing.
+We will explore both classic and modern SDLC models (e.g., TOGAF, Agile), practice collaboration and conflict-resolution within a team, and reflect on our personal growth.
+By the end, we will be equipped to identify and manage security risks, select suitable development approaches, and build secure software.

 There are three assignments in this module.
-In the first assignment, we participate in the team submission and individual peer assessment.
-For the team submission, we need to develop a proposal detailing xxx.
+In the first assignment, we participate in a team submission and individual peer assessment.
+For the team submission, we focus on designing a secure application for an online retailer and submitting a Design Document that outlines how the listed requirements will be met.

-The second assignment xxx.
+The second assignment is an Individual Project, which requires creating Python code based on the design from Assignment 1, along with accompanying test evidence and a live demonstration.

-Lastly, we are expected to submit an e-Portfolio, gathering evidence of work and submitting a reflective piece on personal development throughout the module.
+Lastly, we are expected to submit an e-Portfolio, collecting evidence of our work and submitting a reflective piece on personal development.
+This culminates in a final reflection that summarizes individual learning achievements and experiences.

 #### Assignment 1: Development Team Project _(🎓Pass with Distinction)_
 [Design Document](SSD_A1.md) <br>